top of page

 Causes of Bowler's Thumb

 An improper thumb hole size can also be the cause.
-When the thumbhole of a bowling ball is too tight, it can create friction or decompression of the ulnar nerve, contributing to the development of this condition.
+When the thumb hole of a bowling ball is too tight, it can create friction or decompression of the ulnar nerve, contributing to the development of this condition.

-• Numbness of a thumb
+• Numbness in the thumb

-• Pain
+• Pain or tenderness

-• Swelling
+• Swelling around the thumb joint

-• Difficulty gripping objects
+• Difficulty holding objects

 How to prevent Bowler's Thumb?